reactjs/react-docgen/README.md

 Have a look at `example/` for an example of how to use the result to generate a markdown version of the documentation.

+`react-docgen` will look for a babel configuration and use it if available.
+If no config file is found it will fallback to a default configuration, enabling all [syntax extension](https://babeljs.io/docs/en/babel-parser#plugins) of the babel-parser.

 ## API